lightningnetwork/lnd/docs/DOCKER.md

 ## Volumes

-A Docker volume with be created with your `.lnd` directory automatically, and will persist through container restarts.
+A Docker volume will be created with your `.lnd` directory automatically, and will persist through container restarts.

 You can also optionally manually specify a local folder to be used as a volume: